 After being named the 2021 CDL MVP, Simp was able to give FaZe its first World Championship, and give him a second ring.

 Already boasting a strong reputation before he was even 18, Simp joined eUnited from their cadet team midway through the 2019 season.
 Simp was eU’s most important player at Champs 2019, helping the team to a championship while earning a much-deserved MVP for himself.
-Simp proved his rookie year wasn’t a fluke in 2020, making it all the way to the grand finals.
+Simp proved his rookie year wasn’t a fluke in 2020, making it all the way to the grand finals, before winning in 2021 and getting to the grand finals again in 2022.

 8. aBeZy – 2x